CharlesMCMaponya/cloud-architecture-design/README.md

 # 🏗️ Cloud Architecture Design: Scalable Blogging Platform (AWS)

-This project is a professional-level cloud architecture design for a scalable blogging application on AWS.
-It demonstrates best practices in designing for scalability, fault tolerance, and cost-efficiency — the kind used in real-world DevOps and Solutions Architecture roles.
+This project is a professional level cloud architecture design for a scalable blogging application on AWS.
+It demonstrates best practices in designing for scalability, fault tolerance, and cost efficiency the kind used in real world DevOps and Solutions Architecture roles.

 ---